edwardjing1998/aws-spring-boot-api/README.md

         }
       } else {
         // Case 3: Not on last page.
 Do nothing to view.
+        // User stays on current page.
       }

       // keep dialog open
     } else {
       // updating existing row
+      // ... existing edit logic passed to parent ...
-      setRefreshKey(prev => prev + 1);
+      // For server side, we just refresh to see updates if parent handled it setRefreshKey(prev => prev + 1);
     }
   };

-  const handleDeleteFromModal = () => {
+  // delete confirm from modal (called after successful DELETE) const handleDeleteFromModal = () => {
     if (modalRowIdx == null) return;
     const snapshot = tableData[modalRowIdx] || null;